Telecominfraproject/oopt-gnpy/Excel_userguide.rst

   If not filled, it takes "0.1" ps value.

 - *Cable Id* is not mandatory.
   If filled they must contain strings with the same constraint as "City" names.
+Its value is used to differenate links having the same end points.
+In this case different Id should be used.
+Cable Ids are not meant to be unique in general.